mendelgusmao/PHP-HaavokIPC/README.md

         new Call("hello", "world", null, "callback")
     );

-    // Instantiate HaavokIPC, the core class, with a driver that uses
+    // Instantiate HaavokIPC, the core class, with a persistence that uses
     // a file to store the serialized information to be used by back end
     // "backend.php"
-    $ipc = new HaavokIPC(new FileDriver, "backend.php", $calls);
+    $ipc = new HaavokIPC(new FilePersistence, "backend.php", $calls);

     // Method responsible for serializing data, exporting, executing back end,
     // re-importing data and executing callbacks.